Domestic abuse support

 The Sanctuary scheme aims to make it possible for victims to remain in their homes and feel safe and provides an alternative to relocation away from family and friends, vital support networks and key services.
 This is done through the installation of enhanced security measures in a victim's property.

-In order to qualify for this scheme, you must meet the following criteria:
+To qualify for this scheme, you must meet the following criteria:

 - resident within the boundary of Eastbourne Borough Council or Lewes District Council and the victim of domestic abuse, physical violence or hate crime